pearca/qi-aws-audit-lambda/README.md

 These commands at the moment, creates:
 - Generic Audit Kinesis Stream with the name *stage*-qi-audit-audit-stream, for eg prod it will be `prod-qi-audit-audit-stream`
 - Assess Audit Kinesis Stream with the name *stage*-qi-audit-assess-log-stream.
+- Central read log Audit Kinesis Stream with the name *stage*-qi-audit-central-read-log-stream.
 - Uploads the  Generic stream λ handler function.
-See `audit-stream.ts`.
+See [audit-stream.ts](src/handlers/audit-stream.ts).
 - Uploads the Assess stream λ handler function.
-See `assess-stream.ts`.
+See [assess-stream.ts](src/handlers/assess-stream.ts).
+- Upload the Central Read log stream λ handler function.
+See [central-readlog-stream.ts](src/handlers/central-readlog-stream.ts).

 The λ functions that get uploaded are the TS transpiled JS with all the dependencies using imports and other configs in `webpack.config.js`